Support Freedom Campaign

 Through your support and involvement in the Support Freedom campaign, you can join us in the fight to end human trafficking and stop sexual exploitation.

 - Learn more about these issues through stories about artisan groups tackling the problems—spiritual, emotional, and physical—at a grassroots level.
 You can also download the Support Freedom Call to Action for a short summary of each artisan group involved in the campaign.

 - Purchase items from our Support Freedom groups and know that you are financially supporting those on the front lines of this moral crisis.

 - Pray for these artisan groups specifically through the Support Freedom Prayer Guide

-- Mobilize others by hosting a Support Freedom Party and telling your church, your friends, and your family about WorldCrafts.
+- Mobilize others by setting up a WorldCrafts display or creating a WorldCrafts market to tell your church, your friends, and your family about WorldCrafts.

 These are the current WorldCrafts artisan groups on the front lines of the battle against sexual exploitation and human trafficking:

 - Eden Ministries (Asia) serves to restore freedom for the captives of Asia’s red-light districts through holistic programs—transforming body, mind, and spirit.